Cute Beagle eating grass by a tree.

 Dogs are not strictly carnivores as some people believe.
 Yes, raw meat, if purchased and handled properly, can be a mainstay for your dog.
 However, dogs are actually a little more like humans in that they are omnivores who can eat a wide range of foods.
 And like humans, dogs need some of the nutrients supplied by fruits, vegetables, and/or grains.

 Many researchers believe that vegetables and fruits can help prevent cancer and provide your dog with much needed nutrients like dark leafy green and yellow vegetables.
 Blueberries, apples, and carrots are especially good for dogs.
 But avoid fruits that are toxic to dogs like avocados, raisins and grapes.
-Dogs also need grains, fiber, and moisture in their food.
-But starchy carbohydrates like potatoes, sweet potatoes, and peas should be a minimal part of a dog’s diet, since large amounts can cause weight gain.

 2. Grass Provides Some Antioxidants and Phytonutrients